guertinlab/Nascent_RNA_Methods/README.md

 ---
 title: "Processing and evaluating the quality of genome-wide nascent transcription profiling libraries"
 author:
-- "Thomas G. Scott"
+- Thomas G. Scott^1^
-- "André L. Martins"
+- André L. Martins^2^
-- "Michael J. Guertin"
+- Michael J. Guertin*^,2,3^
 ---
+\scriptsize
+^1^Department of Biochemistry and Molecular Genetics, University of Virginia, Charlottesville, Virginia, United States of America

+^2^Center for Cell Analysis and Modeling, University of Connecticut, Farmington, Connecticut, United States of America

+^3^Department of Genetics and Genome Sciences, University of Connecticut, Farmington, Connecticut, United States of America

+*corresponding author: guertin@uchc.edu
+\normalsize

 # Abstract {-}